-To qualify for the Associate in Arts in Real Estate degree, students must satisfactorily complete the Degree Major requirements specified below and the local AA/AS General Education requirements.
-See the Associate Degrees and Certificates section of this catalog for more information on the local AA/AS overall requirements and thelocal AA/AS General Education requirements.
+To qualify for the Associate in Arts Degree, students must satisfactorily complete the major requirements specified below and the local AA/AS general education requirements.
+See the Associate Degrees and Certificates section of this catalog for more information about overall and general education requirements for local AA/AS degrees.